Shiro-Raven/COSMIC-arm-tool/README.md

 ### Contact
 If you face any problems using this tool, please create an issue, or get in touch with me through my [personal email](mailto:amfa.darwish.97@gmail.com).
-If you find this repository useful for your research, please cite the following paper:
+If you find this repository useful for your research, please cite us:
 ```
 @inproceedings{Darwish2020COSMICFS,
   title={COSMIC Functional Size of ARM Assembly Programs},